hr101191/java-vertx/http-ssl-example/README.md

    |-- Entrust Intermediate Certificate n
 ```

-Below is the setup that most people adopt, which is to use the keystore as both keystore as well as truststore.
+Below is the setup that some people adopt, which is to use the keystore as both keystore as well as truststore.
 I will not discuss if this is introducing an anti-pattern here in this demo
 but i certainly agree that this is very convenient\
-Setup (Alternative):
+Setup - Alternative (from your perspective):
 ```
 Keystore:
 |-- GoDaddy Root Certificate